AR-k12code/Clever-automation/README.md

-Reports can be found in Cognos created by Joe Rapert Public Folders->Student Management System-> _SMS Staff-Built Reports->Joe rapert->Clever Files
+Reports can be found in Cognos created by Joe Rapert Public Folders->Student Management System-> _SMS Staff-Built Reports->Joe rapert->Clever Files Copy the folder to your My Folders and set the reports to run on a schedule, and save the report.

 You will need PSFTP:
 https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html